FouierL/Di-Fusion/README.md

 !!! important !!!

-This is the official code of Self-Supervised Diffusion MRI Denoising via Iterative and Stable Refinement
+This is the official implementation of Self-Supervised Diffusion MRI Denoising via Iterative and Stable Refinement

 ## Dependencies